integrii/flaggy/README.md

 Sensible and _fast_ command-line flag parsing with excellent support for **subcommands** and **positional values**.
 Flags can be at any position.
 Flaggy has no required project or package layout like [Cobra requires](https://github.com/spf13/cobra/issues/641), and **no external dependencies**!

 Check out the [godoc](http://godoc.org/github.com/integrii/flaggy), [examples directory](https://github.com/integrii/flaggy/tree/master/examples), and [examples in this readme](https://github.com/integrii/flaggy#super-simple-example) to get started quickly.
+You can also read the Flaggy introduction post with helpful examples [on my weblog](https://ericgreer.info/post/a-better-flags-package-for-go/).

 # Installation